 Scenarios that were assessed generally result in either a static state in terms of ecosystem service functions, or slight improvements (Table 4.3).
 Both Sc LO3 and Sc LO4 show improvements in provisioning and regulating services, while Sc LO4 is the higher of the two.
 This is attributed to the improvements in river fish abundance as well as improvements in waste assimilation and dilution.
 There is no expected change in cultural and supporting services for either of the two scenarios.
-Results are presented in Figure 4.3 below.

-Table 4.3Lovu River System: Ranking value for each scenario resulting in an integrated score and ranking for ESS at LO_R_EWR1
+Table 4.3Lovu River system: Ranking value for each scenario resulting in an integrated score and ranking for ESS at the LO\R\EWR1 Site